-A pupil must hand over to a member of staff any phone and/or earphones that is seen or heard in lessons.
 A pupil must hand over any jewellery that is not allowed.
 This will be confiscated until the end of the school day and can be collected from Student Support at the end of the day.
 If confiscated more than twice during a term, a parent/carer will be required to collect the item.
 If a pupil refuses to hand over the item, they should be sent to the Ready to Learn room.
 If the pupil has not handed over the item by the end of that period of time, they will remain in the Ready to Learn room until the item is handed over.